bkesterJP/content-ops-starter-jp2/content/pages/index.md

       At Jetpath Ventures, we work with technical founders to help them nail down their business strategy.
 We offer up to $100K in seed funding and roll up our sleeves to help validate markets and land those first customers.
-Plus, we can connect you with more funding through our network of HNW individuals and VCs.
+Plus, we assist follow-on financing through our network of HNW individuals and VCs.
 Our sweet spot is cloud-native products that make use of real-time data from remote machines, mobile apps, and data stores.
-No fluff—just solid support to get you where you want to go.
     actions: []
     media:
       type: VideoBlock